wingify/vwo-snowplow-browser-tracker-plugin/CONTRIBUTING.md

 5. Open a pull request!

 ### Any contributions you make will be under the Apache 2.0 Software License
-When you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/wingify/vwo-snowplow-browser-tracker-plugin/blob/master/LICENSE) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ### Report bugs using GitHub issues
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/wingify/vwo-snowplow-browser-tracker-plugin/issues); it's that easy!